 This is by far the more famous of the two works.
 It has been made into two films (in 1970 and 2014).
 The modern re-make, The Taking of tiger mountain or Zhì qu weihu shan is an action movie directed by the Hong Kong director, Hark Tsui.
 Brian Eno, who found a set of postcards (perhaps showing production photos like the one above), named his second solo album after it.

 Again, the story line concerns the People’s Liberation Army ridding the country of non-communist banditry.
 This time round, it’s set just after the end of WW 2.
 The scenes have similar rousing titles: Into the bandits’ lair; Arousing the masses.
 I find the production photo of Scene 5 fascinating.
-The performer is on a wire, I assume.
-If he is, then his coat must be as well.
-It does give a wonderful sense of movement, for all it’s a still image.
-For the live production, the script gives the following instructions:
+The still comes from a film of the opera presumably.
+A photo wouldn’t really be possible.
+His coat sleeve has the distinct impression of a wing.
+The whole action gives a wonderful sense of movement and athleticism.
+For a live, stage production, the script gives the following instructions:

 [Yang] performs a series of characteristic Peking opera dance movements depicting his journey on horseback: … taking a broad jump as a sign of leaping across a mountain stream …

 If you’ve got a couple of hours to spare, here’s a link to a filmed production.
 The quality doesn’t seem great, but it will give some idea of the piece.